rebahama/social-reviewer-backend/README.md

 # Socialreviewer backend
 The backend for socialreviewer was build using Django and Django rest framework.
+This api will make it possible to Create/delete/edit a post and also like and comment on a post.
+Register and create an account, search after content and  make the post categorised.
+I will also be possible to sort the posts based on diffrent conditions of choice.

 # Website link
 * [Deployed website](https://social-reviewer-backend.herokuapp.com/)